What Is a Closed Mortgage?

-- Range: 6 Months to 10 Years.
+• Range: 6 months to 10 years.

-- Most common: 1 - 5 years.
+• Most common: 1 to 5 years.

 Comparison of Closed and Open Mortgage Options

-Feature | Closed Mortgages | Open Mortgages |
+Feature Closed Mortgages Open Mortgages

-Flexibility for Early Repayment | Typically restricts the ability to make additional payments beyond set limits, imposing penalties for early repayment.
-Suitable for those with stable, predictable finances who do not plan to pay off the mortgage early. | Offers the flexibility to pay off the mortgage partially or in full at any time without penalties.
-Ideal for those expecting to make large lump-sum payments. |
+Flexibility for Early Repayment Typically restricts the ability to make additional payments beyond set limits, with penalties for early repayment.
+Suitable for those with stable, predictable finances who do not plan to pay off the mortgage early.
+Offers the flexibility to pay off the mortgage partially or in full at any time without penalties.
+Ideal for those expecting to make large lump-sum payments.

-Interest Rates | Usually features lower interest rates as a trade-off for less repayment flexibility. | Generally has higher interest rates due to the flexibility they offer in terms of repayment. |
+Interest Rates Usually features lower interest rates as a trade-off for less repayment flexibility.
+Generally has higher interest rates due to the flexibility offered in terms of repayment.

-Term Length | Available in a variety of term lengths, with longer terms locking in rates. | Often chosen for shorter terms due to their higher interest rates and flexibility. |
+Term Length Available in a variety of term lengths, with longer terms locking in rates.
+Often chosen for shorter terms due to higher interest rates and flexibility needs.

-Financial Planning | More suited to those with a long-term financial plan that do not anticipate significant changes in their ability to repay the mortgage. | Best for individuals who anticipate financial changes that may allow for early mortgage repayment or who value flexibility over interest rate savings. |
+Financial Planning More suited to those with a long-term financial plan who do not anticipate significant changes in their ability to repay.
+Best for individuals who anticipate financial changes that may allow for early repayment, or who value flexibility over interest rate savings.

-Market Suitability | Favorable for those planning to stay in their home for the long term and who benefit from lower interest rates. | Beneficial in BC’s fluctuating market for homeowners who may wish to sell their property or pay off their mortgage quickly due to changing financial circumstances. |
+Market Suitability Favourable for those planning to stay in their home for the long term and who benefit from lower interest rates.
+Beneficial in BC's fluctuating market for homeowners who may wish to sell or pay off their mortgage quickly due to changing financial circumstances.

 Advantages and Disadvantages of Closed Mortgages